 A wooden bridge crosses the gorge just below the gushing waterfalls.
 Cross the planks, admiring the teal blue water and orange rocks below.
 Across the bridge, the trail angles up to the right and climbs to an overlook near the brink of the falls.
 This is the most intimate prospective of Silver Falls.

 Ohanapecosh Campground offers 188 sites in a lush wooded setting.
-Sites may be reserved for $12 to $15 per night.
-There are also two group sites for $40 per night (as of September, 2011).
+Sites may be reserved for $20 per night.
+Two group sites can be reserved for $60 per night (prices as of 2017).
 The campground is open seasonally from May to October.
 Potable water and flush toilets are available (and there is a spigot near the trailhead).
 The campground is situated at 1,900 feet, making it the lowest developed campgrounds in Mount Rainier National Park.
 This elevation offers warmer nights that higher campgrounds, but don’t count on much sunlight during the day.